-With the sudden boom of Chicken Inasal in the Metro Manila, as started by that particular Chicken Inasal chain, who wouldn’t be familiar with chicken inasal?
+With the sudden boom of Chicken Inasal in Manila, as started by that particular Chicken Inasal chain, who wouldn’t be familiar with chicken inasal?

 Its combo of chicken and unlimited rice at a very affordable price was such a hit that the giant fast-food chain actually bought the said chicken Inasal store.

 From being a hometown glory of Visayas, this chicken inasal recipe of chicken and special spices sure have captivated the minds and the taste buds of all Filipinos.

 However, if one is craving for some Inasal and at the same time do not have access to the nearest Inasal store, what is there to do?
 Make one yourself.

 With this Chicken Inasal recipe, you will be able to replicate the one bought from the store and satisfy your cravings.

 The keys to a tasty Inasal are the marinade and the sauce, in that it will give the chicken its unmistakable taste and color.

 Chicken Inasal Preparation

 - Combine lemongrass, vinegar, salt and pepper, garlic, brown sugar and lemon juice into a large pot, make sure that all of the ingredients are well-mixed and marinade it overnight or for 1-3 hours.

 - Next, while preparing to grill the chicken, mix together margarine or butter, atsuete seeds and salt, and pepper.
 This will serve the basting sauce which you will generously pour while grilling the inasal.